jundiya/Portfolio/StoresAnalysis/README.md

 * **Question 1: Which products should we order more of or less of?**

-The query shows product types like classic cars are our priority due to its low stocks, especially product S12_2823 represents 2002 Suzuki XERO as one of top ten product performance.
+The query shows product types like classic cars are our priority due to its low stocks, and especially for product S12_2823 represents 2002 Suzuki XERO as one of top ten product performance.

 * **Question 2: How should we tailor marketing and communication strategies to customer behaviors?**